Common Induction Hob Error Codes Explained – Troubleshooting Guide

 Troubleshooting Induction Hob Error Codes

-- Check cookware: Make sure you’re using an induction-compatible pan with a flat base and the correct size for the cooking zone.
+Ensure you’re using an induction-compatible pan with a flat base and the correct size for the cooking zone. -

-- Inspect the surface: Wipe the hob clean and dry.
-Moisture, spills, or dirt on the touch controls can trigger errors.
+Clean and dry the hob.
+Moisture, spills, or debris on the touch controls can trigger error messages. -

-- Ensure ventilation: Check that the cooling fan vents are clear and not blocked by objects or built-up dust.
+Make sure the cooling fan vents are clear and not blocked by objects or dust build-up. -

-If the same error code keeps returning despite these checks, it’s a sign that a deeper technical fault may be present, and you should contact a qualified service engineer.
+If the same error code keeps returning despite these checks, it’s likely a deeper technical issue — contact a qualified service engineer.

 Preventing Induction Hob Errors

-- Use compatible cookware: Always choose induction-ready pans with a flat base to ensure proper detection.
+Always choose induction-ready pans with a flat base to ensure proper detection. -

-- Allow good ventilation: Make sure the cooling fan and air vents remain unobstructed so the hob doesn’t overheat.
+Ensure the cooling fan and air vents remain unobstructed so the hob doesn’t overheat. -

-- Avoid overloading zones: Do not place oversized pans that block multiple zones, as this can confuse the sensors.
+Don’t place oversized pans across multiple zones, as this can confuse the hob’s sensors. -

 By practising these simple steps, you’ll not only prevent frustrating error codes but also extend the overall lifespan of your induction hob.